An Alternative Trajectory for Generative AI: AI agents based on DSS societies

 \subsection{Implementation: Mapping DSS components to agentic frameworks}

-Translating the DSS society into working code requires concrete agent frameworks.
+Translating the DSS society into working code requires concrete agentic frameworks.
 The \textit{Foundation Agent} framework~\citep{agents_foundation_survey} and the \textit{CoALA} architecture~\citep{agents_coala} provide two blueprints, both of which map well onto DSS components.